Email Processing in Lua

 cure

-Function that schedules the curing of an attachment.
+Function that schedules curing an attachment.

-Accepts the optional argument path or iterator:
+Accepts the path or iterator optional argument:

 iterator is a message part iterator returned by the functions threats, urls, attachments, files, parts, leaf_parts, and text_parts of the MimePart table.
 In this case, all parts of the message returned by the iterator will be scheduled for curing.
-The cure(iterator) function returns true if all the attachments are harmless or have been cured.
+The cure(iterator) function returns true if all attachments are harmless or have been cured.
 If at least one attachment cannot be cured, the function returns false.

 Function